 Discuss: What’s our story going to be about?
 We need to write about the picture.
 What’s the first sentence going to be?

-*reminder – they can use the words in the box in their writing if they choose or not.
+*reminder – they can use the words in the word bank in their writing if they choose or not.
 You will probably want to use them in your story or remind them they are there if they’re having problems coming up with sentences for their story.

 Now, before you erase the story forever and ever, ask them if they’ve got it or if they have questions.
 Now’s the time.
 They’re going to be asked to write on their own, but not write this story.
 They’re going to write their own story.
 They’re going to use what they learned from this story to write their story.
 No questions … erase the board!

 The students will then flip their papers over or get out their pencils and write their own stories on their papers.
 Remind them to use their best handwriting, space between words, begin their sentences with capital letters, etc. Then watch them in their writing for times when you need to redirect.
 Don’t pounce on every error, but do look for things here and there.
 Remind students to start sentences with capital letters and maybe point out where someone didn’t … GENTLY and QUIETLY.
 The point is to help and not to embarrass.
 You want to encourage and not to shut down.
 Watch for someone who forgot to end a sentence with a period and gently and quietly remind them.
 Watch for someone who misspelled a word and say, “I like how you tried spelling this word, but when we see this word in a book it’s spelled like this.”
-And tell them how to spell it correctly.
+And tell them how to spell it correctly if it’s beyond their skill level or help them to sound it out.

 **If you have students, that even though you’ve erased the original story, they remember it and rewrite it on their paper … don’t worry about it.
-That just means they’re insecure in their writing, but hopefully they’ve learned about using capital letters, spacing, punctuation, spelling and complete sentences.
+That just means they’re insecure in their writing, but hopefully, they’ve learned about using capital letters, spacing, punctuation, spelling, and complete sentences.
 You can praise them on their efforts and gently encourage them to next time write their own story.
-Ask them what they could have written and then help them to maybe add to what they have or write something else on the back of their paper.
+Ask them what they could have written instead and then help them to maybe add to what they wrote or write something else on the back of their paper.
+This will encourage them to write their own story the next time.

-You need to find that baseline to work from first.
+You need to find a baseline to work from first.
 Then you keep gently challenging your students to improve their writing by introducing more and more higher level skills.
-Moving from simply capitalizing the beginning of a sentence to capitalizing the word I and names and days of the week, etc. This is where your “back up story” comes into play because you can make this happen.
-If you depended only on using a story provided by students, this opportunity might not come into play.
+Moving from simply capitalizing the beginning of a sentence, to capitalizing the word I, names, days of the week, etc. This is where your “backup story” comes into play because you can make this happen.
+If you depend only on using a story provided by students, this opportunity might not happen in a timely manner.
 So you need to know what skills you want to work on and how you’re going to incorporate them into the story if needed.
 You can’t leave everything to chance or you might not see a forward progression in your students’ writing at an acceptable pace.

 Because it was just the two of us, Gunner wanted to write and we worked together to write the story on the left.
 We discussed when to use capital letters at the beginning of sentences, capitalizing names, using magic e in the word Luke, periods at the ends of sentences, contractions, sounds of /sh/, /ing/ and /ea/, etc.